-The site is not currently used for horticulture, nor are many of the existing and developed sites within the surrounds.
-The general development pattern evidenced is that of residential and commercial activities being located within a ~300m setback from the Waimate North frontage.
+The Landholdings are not currently used for horticulture, nor are many of the existing and developed sites within the surrounds.

 It is understood that the general area has some of the components which make the activity of horticulture potentially viable.

-This includes versatile soils (noting the site has mapped class 3s1 soils), access to water, and access to other matters (i.e transport routes) that may make such horticultural activities viable.
+This includes versatile soils, access to water, and access to other matters (i.e transport routes) that may make such horticultural activities viable.

 It is understood that the Regional Policy Statement for Northland 2016 based versatile soils off the New Zealand Land Resource Inventory.

 It is noted that this is based off mapping at a scale of 1:50,000.
-It is considered that this scale is appropriate for regional level planning, but at a district and site specific level, mapping at such a scale should not be supported as rationale for rezoning areas of land within the Horticulture Zone.
+It is considered that this scale is appropriate for regional level planning, but at a district and site-specific level, mapping at such a scale should not be supported as rationale for rezoning areas of land within the Horticulture Zone.

-With reference to Annexure 1, the existing land uses in the site and surrounds are considered as lifestyle, according to the mapping, and in our view more appropriately considered as rural residential when considering the size of the allotments and existing residential development.
+With reference to Annexure 1, the existing land uses on the Landholdings and surrounds are considered as lifestyle, according to the mapping, and in our view more appropriately considered as rural residential when considering the size of the allotments and existing residential development.

-The current level of residential development, fragmented allotments already approved and developed, and lack of clear site specific rationale that confirms that the site under consideration (and other sites) do in fact have versatile soils, leads to the conclusion that the site is not suitable for horticultural use.
+The current level of residential development, fragmented allotments already approved and developed, and lack of clear site-specific rationale that confirms that the Landholdings under consideration (and other sites) do in fact have versatile soils, leads to the conclusion that they are not suitable for horticultural use.